libriscv/rvscript/README.md

 You can use any programming language that can output RISC-V binaries.
 A tiny bit of info about Rust is that I was unable to build anything but rv64gc binaries, so you would need to enable the C extension in the build.sh script (where it is sometimes explicitly set to OFF).

 The easiest languages to integrate are those that transpile to C or C++, such as Nim, Haxe and Pythran.
 If you can stomach the extra cost of interpreting JavaScript then QuickJS can work well.
+Any language on the [list of compilers targetting C](https://github.com/dbohdan/compilers-targeting-c) would work.

 Good luck.